mnberthe/aws-solutions-architect-associate-notes/README.md

   - Global Accelerator performs health checks for the application
   - __Failover in less than 1 minute__ for unhealthy endpoints

+- __Good for:__
+  - HTTP use cases that require static IP addresses or fast regional failover

 # Decoupling applications

 - Synchronous between applications can be problematic if there are sudden spikes of traffic